 Prof Lawrance was the head of the department of Gastroenterology and Hepatology at Fremantle Hospital from 2004-7, the director of endoscopic services at Kaleeya Hospital from 2004-7 and was the Director of the Centre for Inflammatory Bowel Diseases (IBD) Fremantle Hospital from its inception to 2015.
 In 2014 he set up, and continues to run, the Centre for Inflammatory Bowel Disease in the private sector at Saint John of God Hospital, Subiaco.

-Susie is Head of the Inflammatory Bowel Disease Service at Liverpool Hospital in Sydney where she is a senior staff specialist and conjoint Professor with University of New South Wales (UNSW) as well as leading one of the South Western Sydney Local Health District Academic Units.
-She did her medical degree (Hons 1) through UNSW, her Bachelor of Medical Science (UNSW) was in lactose malabsorption in Burmese village children, and her PhD also at UNSW in mucosal immunology in IBD with Michael Grimm.
-She is past Chair of the IBD Faculty within the Gastroenterological Society of Australia, a National Examiner for the Royal Australian College of Physicians, on the Australian Faculty for Cornerstones Health and serves on committees for National Prescribing Service, Crohn’s and Colitis Australia and the Infectious Disease, Immunity and Inflammation Clinical Academic Group within SPHERE.
-She is co-designer of the software Crohn’s Colitis Cure.
-Other research interests include Models of Care in IBD, patient and clinician support tools in IBD, optimising patient/clinician communication and therapeutic drug monitoring.
+Susan is the Head of the Inflammatory Bowel Disease (IBD) Service at Liverpool Hospital in Sydney where she is a senior staff specialist and conjoint Professor with University of New South Wales (UNSW) as well as leading one of the SWSLHD Academic Units.
+She did her medical degree (Hons 1) through UNSW, and her Bachelor of Medical Science (UNSW) was in lactose malabsorption in Burmese village children.
+Her PhD was also at UNSW in mucosal immunology in IBD with Prof Michael Grimm.
+She is past Chair of the IBD Faculty within the Gastroenterological Society of Australia (GESA), past Executive Committee member on the ANZIBD consortium for 10 years, past member of the Infectious Disease, Immunity and Inflammation Clinical Academic Group within SPHERE and has served on multiple other committees including for Crohn’s and Colitis Australia, National Prescribing Service and as a Senior National Examiner for the Royal Australian College of Physicians.
+Her focus now is on targeted advocacy for IBD through her Board membership on Crohn’s Colitis Cure using the data and research from the IBD Software Crohn’s Colitis Care (CCCare) for which she is a co-designer.
+Advocacy work is in collaboration with Crohn’s & Colitis Australia, GESA and IBD Nurses Australia.
+Her research interests include e-Health and Value based health care; patient and clinician support tools in IBD; optimising patient/clinician communication and perianal Crohn’s disease.

 Steve has built and led a variety of services-oriented businesses and operated as an executive consultant and business advisor over his 35-year career, most recently with Accenture.
 His experience has covered multiple sectors and he has worked across Australia, New Zealand, Asia Pacific, the UK and USA.